kuhumcst/DanNet/README.md

 * Graphs can be decomposed into triplets.
 * RDF is a graph abstraction using triplets as its fundamental data structure.

-An optional data representation for DanNet would allow it to be both compatible with the RDF standard, decomposable into basic triplets, and represented as a graph in any context, i.e. at the application or at the database level.
-In addition, the data can always be serialised and loaded into another RDF-compatible application or be integrated with other RDF knowledge graphs, e.g. the Princeton WordNet.
+An optimal data representation for DanNet would allow it to be both compatible with the RDF standard, decomposable into basic triplets, and represented as a graph in any context, i.e. at the application or at the database level.
+In addition, the data can always be serialised and loaded into another RDF-compatible application or be integrated with other RDF knowledge graphs, e.g. the Princeton WordNet or its spiritual successor: the [English WordNet](https://github.com/globalwordnet/english-wordnet).

 Treating DanNet in this way does not bind it to a specific brand of database or type of serialisation format.
 Instead, each of these levels of abstraction are concerned only with data modelling and are mutually compatible.
 The database representation is then just another view of the data.